-9. Begin thinking of ideas for your tenure project.
+15. Begin thinking of ideas for your tenure project.

 Tenure project: This could be any number of ideas related to the faculty's interest and needs of the department.
 The scope of a tenure project should be something that improves the capacity and academic quality of the department.
-Examples of projects could include course improvements, new program development, comprehensive quality reviews that lead to resource improvements, research related to effective teaching and student engagement, and/or improvements in coordination with other departments.
+Examples of projects could include course improvement, new program development, comprehensive quality reviews that lead to resource improvements related to effective teaching and student engagement, and/or improvements in coordination with other departments.
+Consider ideas that encompass the three years of the tenure process, but that can be expanded upon once tenured.